 I communicate through email (I'm at email@example.com).
 This means that parents will receive notifications and communication about their students' grades via email.
 Ensure that correct contact information is posted in PowerSchool.
 If it's out of date, update it through the front office.
 Students, you will also receive email questions from me about your assignments or about upcoming/past due dates.
 These might be generated by Canvas itself, or they might be directly from me.
 Either way, check your school email account.

 You can find everything you need on Canvas at kpbsd.instructure.com.
 All assignments, directions, agendas, and calendar events are posted on Canvas on the course page.
-Parents may sign up as observers by emailing me if they wish to have access to this information through Canvas directly.

 Parents and students: check your email.

 Especially while learning online, you will have to learn to manage your own device usage.
 Be responsible, or your usage will affect your learning and your grade.
 If in person, I will confiscate devices that have become a distraction.
 If I have to do this more than once, administration will be involved.